Pensarfeo/Elium-Academy-Exercise-platform-winter-2017/app/course/week1/day2/exercise1/description.md

 ### My class

-Write an object called myClass that list all the students in the class, following this examples.
-The key of the object is the surname of the student value associated to that key must be the name of the student.
+Write an object called myClass that lists all the students in the class, following this example.
+The keys of the object are the surnames of the students, and the value associated to that key must be the first name of the student.

 For example this is a simmilar object containing the names of the elium team: